 These caramelized almonds have the perfect balance of sweet and salty flavours.
 They’re spiced with cinnamon and cloves and have a satisfying crunchy texture.
-These nutritious candied almonds are gluten free, vegan, and make a great snack or post-dinner treat.
+These nutritious candied almonds are gluten-free, vegan, and refined sugar-free.
+Serve them as party nibbles or on the go snacks.

 Main ingredients and substitutions